andersganander/word_hunt/README.md

 In addition to testing responsiness with Am I Responsive and Responsinator the site has also been tested on some ios devices (iPhone SE and iPad).

 ### Fixed Bugs
-Bugs discovered during the development phase after deployment and later during the testing phase were recorded and managed in GitHub Issues.
+Bugs discovered during the development phase after deployment and later during the testing phase were registered and managed in GitHub Issues.
 Here is a list of the fixed bugs and how they were resolved:
 [Closed issues](https://github.com/andersganander/word_hunt/issues?q=label%3Abug+is%3Aclosed)

 ![List of fixed bugs](docs/readme_images/WH_fixed_bugs.jpg)